 Dr. Michael Imperiale is a Professor in the Department of Microbiology and Immunology at the University of Michigan Medical School.
 He joined the department in 1984 as the Arthur F. Thurnau Assistant Professor of Microbiology and Immunology and was subsequently promoted to Associate Professor in 1990 and Professor in 1996.
 He is currently the Arthur F. Thurnau Professor and Associate Chair of Microbiology and Immunology.
+Since 2017, he has also served as UM Associate Vice President for Research.
 In 2010 Dr. Imperiale was elected as a Fellow of the American Academy of Microbiology and in 2011 he was elected as a Fellow of the American Association for the Advancement of Science.

 Before joining the University of Michigan, Dr. Imperiale carried out research training as a postdoctoral fellow at The Rockefeller University, where he first became interested in DNA tumor viruses, studying gene regulation in the human pathogen, adenovirus.
 He received his undergraduate and graduate training at Columbia University, receiving a B.A. in 1976, M.A. in 1978, and Ph.D. in 1981, all in biological sciences.
 Currently, Dr. Imperiale’s research interests focus on the study of how DNA tumor viruses interact with the host cell.

-Dr. Imperiale was appointed in 2015 as the founding Editor-in-Chief of the American Society for Microbiology journal, mSphere, and is also an editor of mBio.
+Dr. Imperiale was appointed in 2015 as the founding Editor-in-Chief of the American Society for Microbiology journal, mSphere, and is an editor of mBio.
 Dr. Imperiale is also involved in national and international activities relating to science policy.
-He currently serves on the Committee on Science, Technology, and Law at the National Academies, and the Planetary Protection Subcommittee at NASA.
+He currently serves on the Committee on Science, Technology, and Law at the National Academies of Science, Engineering, and Medicine.